cabforum/cabforum.org/content/posts/2018/2018-11-06-ballot-sc4-caa-contact-property-and-associated-e-mail-validation-method.md

 The following motion has been proposed by Tim Hollebeek of DigiCert and endorsed by Bruce Morton of Entrust and Doug Beattie of GlobalSign.

-- MOTION BEGINS
+## Motion begins

 This ballot modifies the “Baseline Requirements for the Issuance and Management of Publicly-Trusted Certificates” as follows, based on Version 1.6.0:

 Add Section 3.2.2.4.13: Email to DNS CAA Contact